usc-isi-i2/kgtk/docs/transform/unique.md

 The value used in the `label` column, normally `count`, may be changed with the `--label VALUE` option.

-There are two noteworthy expert options for this command:

-The `--prefix VALUE` option supplies a prefix to the value in the output file.
+The `--prefix VALUE` option supplies a prefix to the unique values in the output file.

 The `--format xxx` option selects an output format: